Glentworth

 - Kelly's 1913 Directory lists the following surnames in the parish: CROSS, FOSTER, HILL, KEY, NAEVE, RABY, REEVE, SIMMS, STRAWSON, WAITE and WATMOUGH.

-- For governance, the parish was in the ancient Aslacoe Wapentake in the West Lindsey district in the parts of Lindsey.
+- The parish was in the ancient Aslacoe Wapentake in the West Lindsey district in the parts of Lindsey.

 - The parish was also within the Soke of Kirton.